Visualizing the Los Angeles wildfires in maps and charts

 California officials continue updating the areas impacted by evacuation orders and warnings.
 The map below will refresh automatically as new information becomes available.

-Firefighters have been able to stop significant growth of the Eaton Fire, but it has already burned about 14,000 acres.

-See satellite images, from Maxar, of a neighborhood in Altadena before and after the Eaton Fire ravaged the area.

-The Palisades Fire has spread at an alarming rate, burning more than 20,000 acres by Friday afternoon.
+The Palisades Fire has spread at an alarming rate, burning nearly 24,000 acres as of Tuesday morning.

-The Palisades and Eaton fires have each destroyed more than 5,000 structures, according to Cal Fire, totaling at least 10,000 destroyed structures between the two largest active fires.

 More context